 Delete a user

-Run the following command to delete a user (the operation is the same as that on SQL Server):
+Run the following commands to delete a user (the operation is the same as that on SQL Server):

 USE TestDB GO DROP USER test